 Q: What do bees use honeycomb for?

 A: Bees use honeycomb to store their honey and pollen.
-The hexagonal shape of the comb cells allows them to maximize storage space while minimizing the amount of wax used.
+The hexagonal shape of the comb cells allows them to maximise storage space while minimising the amount of wax used.

 Q: How do bees create honeycomb?